 - Numbness or altered sensory perception in the upper-inner thighs or the buttock, genital, or groin areas

-- Severe pain that disturbs your sleep
+- Severe burning pain in back that disturbs your sleep

 Types of Back Pain After a Fall